NotMyFault/aws-lambda-cloud-plugin/README.md

 ### Jenkins Required Configuration

-**IMPORTANT** : Jenkins will by default mark as unavailable any agent with low space disk or low temp space.
-Given the  space of 512MB available in the writable temp filesystem of Lambdas, you must adapt or disable this behavior under the "Nodes Configuration" section of your Jenkins (url: `/computer/configure`).
+**IMPORTANT** : Jenkins will by default mark as unavailable any agent with low space on disk or low space in temp.
+Given the limited space of 512MB available in the writable temp filesystem of a Lambda, you must adapt or disable this behavior under the "Nodes Configuration" section of your Jenkins (url: `/computer/configure`).

 ## Plugin install